Crandon Lakes, New Jersey

 Crandon Lakes is an unincorporated community and census-designated place (CDP) split between Hampton Township and Stillwater Township, in Sussex County, in the U.S. state of New Jersey.
-As of the 2010 United States census, the CDP's population was 1,178, of which 682 were in Hampton Township and 496 in Stillwater Township.
+As of the 2020 census, Crandon Lakes had a population of 1,120.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 2.675 mi2, including 2.553 mi2 of land and 0.122 mi2 of water (4.57%).

 Demographics

+Crandon lakes first appeared as a census designated place in the 1980 U.S. census.